EMDR Ruined My Life? 10 Reasons EMDR Doesn’t Work for Some People

 Sarah had been struggling with anxiety and intrusive memories related to a traumatic event from her childhood.
 She decided to give EMDR therapy a try, hoping it would help her find some relief.
 During her sessions, the memories she was focusing on didn't feel upsetting like they were at other times.
 When she thought about it outside therapy, she was still upset.
 She felt disconnected from the process and wondered if EMDR was the right choice for her.
 Eventually she gave on up EMDR because nothing was changing.

-Alexis is a fully trained EMDR therapist.
-She works online with clients in California.
+Alexis is a licensed, fully trained EMDR therapist.
+She works online with clients in California & Florida.

-Laurel is a fully trained EMDR therapist.
-She works online with clients in California, Florida, and Pennsylvania.
+Laurel is a licensed, fully trained EMDR therapist.
+She works online with clients in California, Florida, Michigan, and Washington.

 2. Your Therapist Doesn't Have Proper Training in EMDR

 EMDR might seem simple from the outside.
 There's a series of questions and some bilateral stimulation.
 But it's much more complicated than that.
-True EMDR requires extensive training and ongoing consultation.
+True EMDR therapy requires extensive training and ongoing consultation.
 If your therapist lacks the necessary training and expertise, EMDR is unlikely to work.
 Clients should always ensure that their therapist holds the appropriate qualifications.
 At minimum, your therapist should have completed 50 hours of training through an EMDRIA approved program.
-Ideally they participate in ongoing consultation with EMDR practitioners.
+Ideally they participate in ongoing consultation with EMDR practitioners and consultants.
 Formal certification by EMDRIA is not necessary for a therapist to provide excellent EMDR.
-Certification is costly and time-consuming and does not guarantee better results.
+EMDRIA certification is costly and time-consuming and does not guarantee better results.

 The Impact Of Poor Therapist Training in EMDR